Chapter 1 : Prologue

 Her words were met with cheers of agreement and approval.

-She landed her broom with a smile.
+She landed her broom, surveying her exhausted but resilient team.
 She could really get used to being captain.

 A/N: Hi!
 Thanks for reading!
 It would mean the world to me if you took the time to leave some constructive criticism, predictions, etc. in that little box down below!
 I’ve already got the next chapter written, so it shouldn’t take too long for an update. :)